AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build a software development environment/Deploy LNMP/Manually deploy an LNMP environment on an ECS instance that runs Alibaba Cloud Linux
         2.md

 ## Step 2: Install NGINX

 **Note:** The installation method of only one version of NGINX is provided in this topic.
-If you want to install NGINX of other versions, see the [\#d6e547](#d6e547) section in this topic.
+If you want to install NGINX of other versions, see the [FAQ](/intl.en-US/Tutorials/Build a software development environment/Deploy LNMP/Manually build an LNMP environment on a CentOS 7 instance.md) section in this topic.

 1. Run the following command to install NGINX: